Darshit1004/Customer-Behaviour-Analysis/README.md

 ## How to Use

 1. Clone the repository
-2. Load `customer.ipix` into your analysis environment
+2. Load `customer.pbix` into your analysis environment
 3. Run your analysis scripts/notebooks
 4. View insights and dashboard outputs